 What Is a Front Range Harness?

-A front range harness are usually a type no-pull harnesses.
+A front range harness is usually a type of no-pull harnesses.
 Simply, they are designed to reduce pulling behaviour and better train your dog.
 They have two main lead attachment points.
 The first at the back for normal walking.

 Do harnesses hurt dogs?